Scribilicious/GridWars/README.md

-# Valkyre
+# Grid Wars!

-Program the mighty Viking warriors of Valhalla.
+Conjure the mightiest monsters of CHECK24!

-Warriors start with 2 HP and 1 attack power (AP).
-This value is increased by 2/1 for every level they gain.
-Levels are gained by killing other warriors.
+Monsters start with 2 HP and 1 max attack power (AP).
+These values are increased by 2/1 for every level they gain.
+Levels are gained by killing other monsters.
 Required number of kills per new level is 2^(lvl-1).

+On attack, a monster will cause damage that is a random value between 0 and its AP.

 Valid actions are: move, attack, heal.
-Heal will restore HP equivalent to the warrior's AP.
+Heal will restore  1 HP.
 Move and attack require a valid direction in 2D.

-All warriors are mentally aware of the entire map and all other warriors (Psionic powers).
+All monsters are mentally aware of the entire map and all other monsters (Psionic powers).

-Game rounds occur every 10s at which time all warriors execute their stored actions.
-Your AI needs to issue a command over the network during this time or your warrior will do nothing.
+Game rounds occur every 1s at which time all monsters execute their stored actions.
+Your AI needs to issue a command over the network during this time or your monster will do nothing.

+ The server will execute the last command it received for each monster.

-Seize the glory and rise to the highest kill value.
+Seize the glory and rise to the highest kill value!

 # Credits